 I’m starting to dread seeing him and I take the long way to the bathroom to avoid his desk.
 Am I overreacting to a “touchy-feely” guy, or is this really as weird as it feels?

 That “hot, prickly feeling” you described?
-That’s your intuition.
-It’s the exact same internal alarm system that tells someone to run in a dark garage.
-The threat isn’t physical violence, but the threat to your boundaries is just as real.
+That is your intuition screaming at you.
+It is the exact same internal alarm system that tells someone to run in a dark garage.
+The threat here isn’t immediate physical violence, but the threat to your autonomy is just as real.

 You are not overreacting.
 You are reacting perfectly to someone who is consistently, and likely deliberately, testing your boundaries.

-This is a classic “creep by inches.”
-Because each individual action is small and can be disguised as “friendly” or “helpful,” it makes you feel like you’re the problem.
-This is a common tactic, and it relies on your good manners and fear of “making a scene.”
+This is a classic dominance ritual known as “creeping by inches.”
+Because each individual action is small and can be plausibly denied as “friendly” or “helpful,” it makes you feel like you are the problem if you object.
+This tactic relies entirely on your social conditioning—your fear of “making a scene” or being perceived as “difficult.”
 Mark is counting on you to be too polite to stop him.

 Let’s be clear: You have a non-negotiable right to your personal space.
 His “help” is a pretext for invasion.
-It’s time to teach him where your boundaries are.
-You don’t have to be confrontational, but you must be clear.
-Your goal is to re-establish your “bubble” calmly and consistently.
+It is time to teach him where your boundaries are.
+You do not have to be confrontational, but you must be clear.
+Your goal is to re-establish your workplace boundaries calmly and consistently.

 1. Use Your Body as a Tool

-When he comes to your desk, don’t just lean away.
+When he comes to your desk, don’t just lean away—that signals submission.
 Pivot.
 Turn your entire chair to face him, breaking his “over-the-shoulder” access.
-If he takes your mouse, put your hand out and say, “I’ll drive, thanks.
-What’s the shortcut?”
-You are taking back control.
+If he reaches for your mouse, put your hand out to stop him and say, “I’ll drive, thanks.
+Just tell me the shortcut.”
+You are taking back physical control of your workspace.

 2. Create Physical Barriers

-If he’s leaning on your chair back, pick up a notebook or your water bottle as if you’re looking for something, which forces him to physically move back.
-In the breakroom, if he stands too close, take a clear, obvious step to the side and turn to face him.
+If he leans on your chair back, pick up a notebook, a folder, or your water bottle as if you need it.
+This forces him to physically move back to accommodate your movement.
+In the breakroom, if he stands too close, take a clear, deliberate step to the side and turn to face him.
 This changes the dynamic from “side-by-side” (intimate) to “face-to-face” (transactional).

 3. Use Your Voice (Calm and Bored)

-Your tone is key.
-Don’t be angry or apologetic.
-Be neutral, almost bored, as if you’re stating the obvious.
+Your tone is your weapon here.
+Do not be angry, and absolutely do not be apologetic.
+Be neutral, flat, and almost bored, as if you are stating a boring fact about the weather.

-• In the hallway: Stop.
+- When he blocks the hallway: Stop walking.
 Stand your ground.
-Say, “Excuse me, Mark,” and wait for him to move around you.
+Say, “Excuse me, Mark,” and wait.
+Do not flatten yourself against the wall.
+Make him move around you.

-This isn’t about one big “showdown.”
-It’s about consistency.
-Every single time he tests, you will calmly and firmly enforce your boundary.
+This isn’t about one big showdown.
+It is about consistency.
+Every single time he tests the fence, he must find it electrified.
 He will learn very quickly that you are not the easy, polite target he thought you were.

 Trust that prickly feeling.
 It’s not “weird.”
-It’s your best-trained bodyguard.
+It is your best-trained bodyguard.